LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 Klee evaluates each callback exactly once while reading the deck; the resulting shape still contains ordinary affine or slice operators, not runtime Lua functions.
 Callbacks should be pure functions of local deck variables.
+Callbacks in a named operator are evaluated when that named operator is constructed.
+Each :code:`ref` reuses the resulting concrete operator rather than evaluating its callbacks again for the referring shape.

 .. code-block:: lua